LA Confidential (1997)

 Lifeforce should be under copyright but there is a beautiful copy on Archive.
 It is available on a very expensive DVD with 15 minutes of deleted scenes.
-There is a much cheaper SHOUT!
-Factory DVD/Blu-ray combo with some interviews and two commentaries.
-(Be careful, there is an earlier version that is a far more expensive version.)
+There is a much cheaper Shout Factory Blu-ray/DVD combo with some interviews and two commentaries.
+(Be careful, there is an earlier version that is far more expensive.)

 11 June 2021

 The Lighthouse (2019)

 Producers: Rodrigo Teixeira & Jay Van Hoy & Robert Eggers & Lourenço Sant’Anna & Youree Henley

 Director: Robert Eggers

 Screenwriters: Robert Eggers & Max Eggers